vtex-apps/io-documentation/docs/en/Recipes/store-management/translating-catalog-content.md

 As a background, catalog messages are translatable text strings related to the catalog of a store, saved as external data in the [Catalog API](https://developers.vtex.com/reference/catalog-api-overview).

-:warning: *The Catalog API is one of the multiple REST APIs that compose the VTEX Administrative panel.
+:information_source: *The Catalog API is one of the multiple REST APIs that compose the VTEX Administrative panel.
 This particular API is responsible for manipulating a store’s sales channels, categories, brands, products, SKUs, and specifications.*

 The following list contains the settings from the Catalog API that are internally set as translatable.
 Meaning that given a locale, an automatic translation fetched from the *automatic translation service* is available.